 Some restaurants I enjoy in Venice are these but if you would like to try one of them do check if they will be opening this Christmas as many restaurants close.

 On Christmas Eve fish is the traditional Christmas meal whereas on Christmas day a roast is pretty typical although there is no specific meal as such.
 The one thing you can be sure of though is that their will be plenty of delicious Panettone (Italian Christmas cake).

-You will either get the misty days I mentioned earlier or else the most beautiful clear and crisp days.
+You will either get the mist I mentioned earlier, grey and rainy weather or else the most beautiful clear and crisp days.
 For more information visit our guide to Venice’s weather.